hazellla/CloudMLOps-CarCrashesPrediction/README.md

-# MUSA509 Final: Data Pipeline for Traffic Risk Prediction in Reading, PA
+# Data Pipeline for Traffic Risk Prediction in Reading, PA
 Team: Yuhao Jia, Hanzhi Zhang

 This is a MUSA Capstone Project.
 We want to build up a data pipeline for the counts of car crashes prediction model.
 By automating the data collection and analysis process, a data pipeline can provide real-time or near real-time insights into traffic patterns and risk factors.
 This can help transportation agencies and emergency services respond more quickly to accidents or other incidents.